Dr. Giorgia Cioccoloni

 Research interests

-Breast cancer is one of the most common cancers worldwide.
 Triple Negative Breast Cancer (TNBC) is the most aggressive breast cancer subtype with high incidence of relapse events.
 These characteristics are related to the peculiar chemotherapy resistance showed in this disease.
-Nutrients can directily control genes involved in chemotherapy resistance through the activation of nutrient dependent transcription factors.
-For example, cholesterol and it’s metabolites named oxysterols are involved in TNBC progression, metastatic process and chemotherapy resistance.
-Through their ability to activate the nuclear receptors Liver-X-Receptors (LXR), oxysterols control numerous gene involved in drug efflux reducing the effects of chemotherapy.
-One of my research goal is to understand how oxysterols produced by several cells which belongs to the tumour microenvironment, like adipocytes, fibroblasts and macrophages, affect chemoterapy resistance in TNBC.
-However, my research topics are not limited to oxysterols and/or chemoresistance, in fact, I’m also interested on the effect of nutrients and their control of nutrient dependent trascription factors which are involved in the modulation of drug resistance in cancer.
+Nutrients can directly control genes involved in chemotherapy resistance through the activation of nutrient dependent transcription factors.
+Through their ability to activate the nuclear receptors, nutritional compounds control numerous gene involved in chemotherapy resistance.
+One of Dr Cioccoloni research theme is to understand how these nutrients affect chemotherapy resistance in TNBC.

 <h4>Research projects</h4> <p>Any research projects I'm currently working on will be listed below.
 Our list of all <a href="https://environment.leeds.ac.uk/dir/research-projects">research projects</a> allows you to view and search the full list of projects in the faculty.</p>